Dear Brown Girl readers,

 And more recently, we sat down with India’s infamous comedy troupe All India’s Bakchod’s Tanmay Bhat and Kaneez Surka in Central Park.

-With more than 700 original stories, we’re proud to share that we’ve seen close to two million page views this year from countries including, but not limited to, the United States, Canada, India, United Kingdom, Pakistan, Australia, Malaysia, and the United Arab Emirates.
+With more than 700 original stories, we’re proud to share that we’ve seen more than two million page views this year from countries including, but not limited to, the United States, Canada, India, United Kingdom, Pakistan, Australia, Malaysia, and the United Arab Emirates.
 But our stats mean nothing when we realize the impact we’ve made on young brown folk who visit us when they feel lonely, out of place, weak, shy, sad, and/or embarrassed of their hyphenated identity.

 Don’t let our mission to empower young women mislead you from an important and surprising stat—more than 30 percent of our readership is comprised of young men, which proves the feminist movement has truly evolved, and it continues to grow with the amazing group of supporters and partners we’ve worked with in the past.